25prabhu10/notes/docs/Concepts/Agile/Scrum.md

 ### Kanban

-Kanban is highly visual way of executing agile.
+Kanban is highly visual way of executing agile

 A Toyota engineer, named Taiichi Ohno, created a systme that used paper cards for signaling and tracking demand in his factory, naming the new system Kanban in 1940